The risky challenge of making social media predictions for influencer marketing trends

 What do you think about this list of predictions?
 Do you think these influencer marketing trends will usher the influencer relationship to a new level of maturity, or is this just a wish list?
 Share your opinion with our readers.

-For another look at the numbers and statistics in and around Influencer Marketing for 2019, check out this great infographic from Nevin Manimala.
+For yet another look at the numbers and statistics in and around Influencer Marketing, check out this great infographic from Nevin Manimala.